 15 others visited prior to or after their presidencies: Rutherford Hayes in 1834, John Quincy Adams 1843, Abraham Lincoln was President-elect when he spoke in Rochester in February 1861 en route to his inauguration, Ulysses S. Grant 1866, James Garfield, 1880, Grover Cleveland 1884, Theodore Roosevelt, multiple visits, Woodrow Wilson 1912, Warren Harding 1920, Herbert Hoover 1920, Calvin Coolidge was Vice President in 1922, Dwight Eisenhower 1952, John F. Kennedy 1959 and 1960, Bill Clinton 2011, 2012 and 2018 and Donald Trump 2016.
 Chester Arthur lived in Livingston county as a boy and may have passed through or visited Rochester.

 Also included is the 1797 visit by Louis-Philippe who later became King of France and Marquis de Lafayette’s 1825 visit, as well as the 1964 New York Senate race between Robert Kennedy and Rochester’s Kenneth Keating and George McGovern’s rally during his 1972 campaign against Richard Nixon.
+While the 8th President did not visit, Nathaniel Gorham’s connection to Rochester is included.

 While researching and creating the series is a labor of love, it isn’t always easy.
 Until now, there has been no single source of information.
 The site Rochester N.Y. – Today in History: A historical journal of life in Rochester, NY is a valuable resource but has many omissions.
 The digital D & C archives are invaluable but cumbersome.
 Alas, the archives don’t have search mechanisms that easily recover relevant articles.
 The D & C and Times Union print clippings held in the Local History room at the Rochester Central Library attest to the diligence and commitment of generations of newspaper clippers, but are, alas, limited.
 And researching old newspapers via old fashioned microfilm is interesting but time consuming.